LispEngineer/aiband/README.md

 1. Modify Unity3D presentation of items not to destroy and recreate all the Item/Entity GameObjects every single update.
 2. Add GPLv3 with Attribution license once I figure out how to do that.
-3. Add a 0.0.1 release to GitHub and update the 2016 ProcJam.

 # Unity Configuration